muratcangencturk/elonmusksimulator/README.md

 ![Elon angry](elon_musk_angry.png)

 This project is a parody and is provided for entertainment.
 It is licensed under the [Apache License 2.0](LICENSE).

+See [CREDITS.md](CREDITS.md) for image attributions and notes about the origin of the question text.